Quantum Information aims at exploiting quantum mechanics to

 perform certain tasks (computation, measurements, communication,

-etc.) more efficiently than it is allowed by classical physics.
-The
+etc.) more efficiently than what is allowed by classical physics.

-course will give an introduction to quantum information as well as
+The course will give an introduction to quantum information as well

-to some of the physical systems where implementation of quantum
+as to some of the physical systems used to implement quantum

-information processing is being attempted.
-Special attention will
+information processing.
+Special attention will be on quantum

-be on quantum optical systems (atoms, ions, and photons)
+optical systems (atoms, ions, and photons) and superconducting

 In the course we will be dealing with the fundamental and often paradoxical structure of quantum mechanics.
-By working with these subjects the participants will not only be brought up to date we a very active field of research, but will also gain a deeper understanding of quantum mechanics.
+By working with these subjects, the participants will not only be brought up to date with a very active field of research, but will also gain a deeper understanding of quantum mechanics.